 - Box and car signed.
 RARE!
 1:24 scale.
-With certificate of authenticity.
+With a certificate of authenticity.

 3. Car parts

 A whole NASCAR car is pretty unattainable for most people.
-Although you can find them from about $30k, most of us won’t spend that kind of money for a decoration.
+Although you can find them for about $30k, most of us won’t spend that kind of money on decoration.
 If you ARE in the position to do so, check out this website.
 You’ll be able to find something there.